Oboij/Blogg/README.md

 In past blogs we have talked about how good Connections is, but is Social Business Toolkit equally good?

-There are many pages of documentation that you can read, but that there is a lot of reading it doesnít necessarily mean that itís good.
-I often find it cryptic, that it doesnít explain how to implement or use SBT and I usually leave more confused than i began with.
+There are many pages of documentation that you can read, but that there is a lot of reading it doesn‚Äôt necessarily mean that it‚Äôs good.
+I often find it cryptic, that it doesn‚Äôt explain how to implement or use SBT and I usually leave more confused than i began with.
 I found that the best way was just to read all the SBT code and test what works.
-This takes a lot of time and isnít the best way of doing it.
-I shouldnít complain too much though as I donít want to write a similar API, that does the same thing and document it.
+This takes a lot of time and isn‚Äôt the best way of doing it.
+I shouldn‚Äôt complain too much though as I don‚Äôt want to write a similar API, that does the same thing and document it.
- Iím going to show you some examples on how to use SBT and which traps not to fall into.
+ I‚Äôm going to show you some examples on how to use SBT and which traps not to fall into.

 ## Endpoint